 - access the course with their individual instrumental skills where appropriate

-- In Year 7, students are introduced to the key elements of music: dynamics, rhythm, pitch, articulation, tempo, structure, melody and texture.
+In Year 7, students are introduced to the key elements of music: dynamics, rhythm, pitch, articulation, tempo, metre, structure, melody, instrumentation, texture & harmony.
 They use voices, percussion instruments and keyboards, build self-confidence through performing individually and in an ensemble, read basic notation and evaluate simple features of music from different cultures.

 At the end of KS3 students will have experienced a broad, challenging curriculum, giving them confidence, skills and knowledge across different styles and cultures.